Pakistani cricket team in New Zealand in 1995–96

 The Pakistan national cricket team toured New Zealand in December 1995 and played a Test match against the New Zealand national cricket team, winning by 161 runs.
 New Zealand were captained by Lee Germon and Pakistan by Wasim Akram.
 In addition, the teams played a four-match series of Limited Overs Internationals (LOI) which was tied 2–2.

-Test series summary
+Test match

 One Day Internationals (ODIs)

 The series was tied 2-2.